Barry Pepper biography

 In just three months, Pepper was at the cattle call for the part of Roy Jackson in Saving Private Ryan .
 Ultimately he was called in to meet Steven Spielberg in person while the famed director was taking a break in between shooting Amistad.
 He got the part and followed it up with another big project, Tony Scott's Enemy of the State with Will Smith and Gene Hackman.
 Pepper teamed up with Tom Hanks again the following year in The Green Mile (1999).

-In recent years he appeared in the critically acclaimed remake True Grit (2010), the political thriller Broken City (2013), the western remake The Lone Ranger (2013), the biographical crime drama Kill the Messenger (2014), and the sci-fi sequel Maze Runner: The Scorch Trials (2015).
+He appeared in the critically acclaimed remake True Grit (2010), the political thriller Broken City (2013), the western remake The Lone Ranger (2013), the biographical crime drama Kill the Messenger (2014), and the sci-fi sequel Maze Runner: The Scorch Trials (2015).
 Most recently, he starred as Sheriff Rick in the adventure live-action/animation flick Monster Trucks (2017), Yaroslav in the romantic drama Bitter Harvest (2017) and Vince in the box office hit, Maze Runner: The Death Cure (2018).
+He was last seen in Crawl (2019).

 Still a Canadian at heart, Pepper lives in Vancouver with his wife Cindy, when he's not busy auditioning in L.A.
 They have a daughter together.